LGBTQ rights in Somalia

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Somalia face severe challenges not experienced by non-LGBTQ residents.
 Consensual same-sex sexual activity is illegal for both men and women.
-In areas controlled by al-Shabab, and in Jubaland, capital punishment is imposed for such sexual activity.
+In areas controlled by al-Shabaab, and in Jubaland, capital punishment is imposed for such sexual activity.
 In other areas, where Sharia does not apply, the civil law code specifies prison sentences of up to three years as penalty.
 LGBTQ people are regularly prosecuted by the government and additionally face stigmatization among the broader population.
 Stigmatization and criminalisation of homosexuality in Somalia occur in a legal and cultural context where 99% of the population follow Islam as their religion, while the country has had an unstable government and has been subjected to a civil war for decades.

 History

 British Somali Coast Protectorate

 Prior to independence from the British, Section 377 of the Indian Penal Code of 1860 was applied in British Somali Coast protectorate in 1899.
 In the United Kingdom itself, sodomy laws were abolished in 1967.
 It has since legalized homosexuality, civil partnership, and same-sex marriage.
 The influence of Section 377 throughout former British colonies has widely come to be seen as leaving a legacy of discrimination, violence, and death, that persists in many places to this day.